pandastream/panda_example_django/README.md

 Setup
 -----

+By default, Panda will encode your videos using the H.264 codec, playable with the HTML5 &lt;VIDEO&gt; tag.
+This example will use this to play your videos.
+Make sure you use a compatible browser to watch it.

 This application has been tested successfully with **Python 2.5 and 2.6**.
 Make sure of the following:

 ### 0. Create a Django project